South Moravian Region: Administrative divisions

 The South Moravian Region is divided into 7 districts (Czech: okres):

 There are in total 673 municipalities in the region, of which 49 have the status of towns.
 There are 21 municipalities with extended powers and 34 municipalities with a delegated municipal office.

 The region is famous for its wine production.
-The area around the towns of Mikulov, Znojmo, Velké Pavlovice along with the Slovácko region provide 94% of the Czech Republic's vineyards.
+The area around the towns of Mikulov, Znojmo, Velké Pavlovice, Bzenec, Strážnice, Kyjov along with the Slovácko region provide 94% of the Czech Republic's vineyards.

 Population

-The region has approximately 1,188,000 inhabitants.
+The region has approximately 1,217,000 inhabitants.
 The net migration has been positive in all years since 2003, reaching its peak in 2007 when it reached 7,374 people.
 Since 2007 the region has also experienced natural population growth.
 In 2012 there were 37 thousand foreigners living in the region, forming 3.2% of the total population of the region.

 The average age of citizens in the region was 42.4 years in 2019.
 The average age has grown by 5 years over the last two decades.
 The life expectancy at birth in 2012 was 75.2 years for men and 81.7 years for women.
 Life expectancy has been growing over recent years.
 The divorce-marriage ratio in the region was 60.3 in 2012.

 One third of the region's population lives in the capital Brno.
 The share of inhabitants living in towns and cities on the total population of the region has been steadily decreasing due to suburbanization.
-The table below displays 12 municipalities with the highest number of inhabitants in the region (as of 1 January 2019):
+The table below displays 12 municipalities with the highest number of inhabitants in the region (as of 1 January 2024):